Cloud Security Glossary

 - Service Account / Managed Identity / Workload Identity

 - The non-human principal a workload uses to authenticate (GCP service account, Azure managed identity, Kubernetes ServiceAccount → cloud role).
+A single sub-category of the broader NHI population.

 - OIDC Federation (workload identity federation)